flowtsohg/mdx-m3-viewer/external/README.md

-glMatrix is used by the whole viewer, and is required.
+[glMatrix](http://glmatrix.net/) is used by the whole viewer, and is required.

-JPG is used by the Blp handler (and thus also the Mdx handler).
+[jpgjs](https://github.com/notmasteryet/jpgjs) is used by the Blp handler (and thus also the Mdx handler).
+Note that this file was modified, to allow Warcraft 3's usage of JPEG data (each pixel is BGRA - yes, that's right, including alpha).

-Inflate is used by the Mpq handler (and thus also the W3x handler).
+[zlib.js](https://github.com/imaya/zlib.js) is used by the Mpq handler (and thus also the W3x handler).